ksalehi/SafeScroll/readme.md

 ### Options

 Users control and customize the extension through interaction with the options page and integration with Chrome Storage API.
-Input fields create DOM elements through jQuery and insert them directly into the page.
+Input fields create DOM elements through jQuery and insert them directly onto the page.

 ```javascript
 function createItem(category, check, value) {